recommend-games/blog/content/posts/susd_effect/index.md

 ### Supercharged 🚀

+Some games, in particular hidden gems, really thrive under the spotlight SU&SD shines on them. {{% game 311031 %}}Five Three Five{{% /game %}} is one such example.
+Over 70% of the new ratings after the review can be attributed to its review:

 {{< img src="311031_synthetic_control" alt="Number of ratings of Five Three Five before and after the SU&SD review, compared to the synthetic control" >}}

+The number for {{% game 331571 %}}My Gold Mine{{% /game %}} is even close to 90%.
+This game was recommended by the [Spiel des Jahres]({{<ref "posts/sdj_2022_2/index.md">}}) jury, so hardly unknown, but clearly it needed SU&SD to introduce it to the English speaking world:

 {{< img src="331571_synthetic_control" alt="Number of ratings of My Gold Mine before and after the SU&SD review, compared to the synthetic control" >}}

+{{% game 367771 %}}Stomp the Plank{{% /game %}} is a children's game, a genre the BGG crowd generally ignores.
+Consequently, there was a steep incline in interest right after the review was published.
+It's interesting though that the model predicts a significant increase even without the video, so the SU&SD effect here is only about 33%:

 {{< img src="367771_synthetic_control" alt="Number of ratings of Stomp the Plank before and after the SU&SD review, compared to the synthetic control" >}}